PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 <!--- begin-revision-history -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### UOEXETER-CMIP-1-3-1

+v2.0.0 updates the mean historical SAOD (so the SAOD has decreased a bit, but it is still higher than CMIP6).
+Hence v1.3.1 is deprecated.

 ### UOEXETER-CMIP-1-3-0